Vascular Surgery Fellowship

 Program Director

-Vascular Surgery Fellowship Program
+University of Florida Vascular Surgery Fellowship

 Introduction

 Professional attitudes highly valued by this program include complete dedication to life-long learning, an ability to work well with others to become part of a team, and the capacity for hard work with a positive attitude.
-The fellows in this program are expected to teach and share knowledge with colleagues, students and other health care providers.
-Critical thinking based on a thorough reading of the available peer reviewed literature, as well as respect for the cultural, religious, and individual preferences of the patient and family will be the basis for decisions made that impact the lives of patients.
-The well-trained vascular surgeon must be aware of the cost and societal implications of decisions and be able to adapt to the evolving health care delivery system in this country.
+The fellows in this program are expected to teach and share knowledge with colleagues, students, and other healthcare providers.
+Critical thinking based on a thorough reading of the available peer-reviewed literature, as well as respect for the cultural, religious, and individual preferences of the patient and family will be the basis for decisions made that impact the lives of patients.
+The well-trained vascular surgeon must be aware of the cost and societal implications of decisions and be able to adapt to the evolving healthcare delivery system in this country.

 Vascular Fellowship Overview